-The much maligned, and rightly so, probate process occurs after death.
 Probate is the court supervised process of authenticating the will, gathering assets, paying bills, filing taxes, and distributing assets to beneficiaries.
+The much-maligned probate process occurs after death.
 Any assets owned in your individual name or made payable to your estate will go through probate.

-If you own assets in the name of your trust or other contract (life insurance, annuity, retirement account) – or – as joint tenants with right of survivorship, those assets will bypass the probate process.
+It is important to make sure that the ownership of your assets aligns with your estate planning goals to avoid probate.
+If you own assets in the name of your trust or other contract (life insurance, annuity, retirement account) or as joint tenants with right of survivorship, those assets will bypass the probate process.

 Many people don’t realize that probate takes months and sometimes years to meander through the courts.
 They certainly don’t realize that their assets, debts, beneficiaries, and beneficiary contact information will be listed at the courthouse for all to see.
 Unfortunately, probate is a public process that invites predators to flock in.